martinrotter/rssguard/docs/source/features/gui-concepts.md

 ```

 ----
-When you start RSS Guard for the very first time, you are greeted with the `Add account` dialog, where you select which account you want to use.
-If you want a classic `RSS/ATOM` feed reader, select the `RSS/RDF/ATOM/JSON` option.
+When you start RSS Guard for the first time, the `Add account` dialog lets you choose a service.
+You can add more accounts later through `Accounts -> Add account`.

 <img alt="alt-img" src="images/accounts.png">